 The best way to start getting new clients is by writing about something that you know.
 For example, I have a BSc in Biology and an MSc in Forensic Genetics, so I’m very comfortable writing interesting science pieces.
 I also work part-time in a gaming and tech store, so I also enjoy writing about gaming, new tech releases, and everything in between.

 Writing about what you know boosts your confidence and saves you a lot of time researching.
 Plus, you’ll enjoy it far more than if you were writing about topics you find boring!

 However, you might also find new passions by writing about topics you haven’t explored before.
 You need to keep an open mind as a freelance writer, but it’s worth considering where your current expertise lies when you’re just starting out.
 Remember, you do have experience in some form or another!

-1. Create a Portfolio
+Create A Writing Portfolio

 To start your freelance writing career, you’ll need a portfolio to show potential clients what you’re capable of.
 One of the best ways to build a portfolio is to start your own blog.
-A blog gives you the freedom to write what you’re passionate about and give you something to link potential clients to.
+A blog gives you the freedom to write what you’re passionate about and it gives you something to link potential clients to.

 If you don’t want to start a blog, you can simply write a few pieces in the niche you’re interested in.
-You can then upload these to an online portfolio to display on your social media channels or share when pitching to clients.
+You can then upload these to an online portfolio maker to display on your social media channels or share when pitching to clients.
 I use Contently for my personal portfolio, and you can find out more about the platform in our overview of Contently.

-2. Work on Your Pitch
+Work On Your Pitch

+Next let’s talk pitching.
 As a beginner freelance writer, you’ll do a lot of pitching.
 There are some key things to remember when pitching clients: